 What this means is that Step 2 is now an optional step.
-If mapping is not defined then the channel identifier value computed in Step 1 will automatically be treated as the channel name which will now be resolved to the actual MessageChannel in the Step 3.
+If mapping is not defined then the channel identifier value computed in Step 1 will automatically be treated as the channel name, which will now be resolved to the actual MessageChannel as in Step 3.
 What it also means is that Step 2 is one of the key steps to provide dynamic characteristics to the routers, since it introduces a process which allows you to change the way 'channel identifier' resolves to 'channel name', thus influencing the process of determining the final instance of the MessageChannel from the initial channel identifier.

 In the above configuration let's assume that the testHeader value is 'kermit' which is now a channel identifier (Step 1).
 Since there is no mapping in this router, resolving this channel identifier to a channel name (Step 2) is impossible and this channel identifier is now treated as channel name.
 However what if there was a mapping but for a different value?
-The end result would still be the same and that is: if new value cannot be determined through the process of resolving the 'channel identifier' to a 'channel name', such 'channel identifier' becomes 'channel name'.
+The end result would still be the same and that is: if a new value cannot be determined through the process of resolving the 'channel identifier' to a 'channel name', such 'channel identifier' becomes 'channel name'.

 So all that is left is for Step 3 to resolve the channel name ('kermit') to an actual instance of the MessageChannel identified by this name.
-That will be done via the default ChannelResolver implementation which is a BeanFactoryChannelResolver.
-It basically does a bean lookup for the name provided.
+That basically involves a bean lookup for the name provided.
 So now all messages which contain the header/value pair as testHeader=kermit are going to be routed to a MessageChannel whose bean name (id) is 'kermit'.